Bespoke – The Men’s Style of Savile Row – New Book

 Also, just recently, the tailoring house, Rubinacci, updated its homepage, adding a blog to their presence which is called Rubinacci Club.
 Maintained by Luca Rubinacci, you can find some pictures of Rubinacci suits and silhouettes, as well as news & updates about their products on this blog: Rubinacci Club

 New Blog – Luciano Barbera Blog

-The famous weaver Luciano Barbera provides some illustrated insights to his family business, as well as his views about clothes and tells some stories which more or less evolve around clothing on his new blog.
-So far, there are just a few posts but I hope he will post continuously so we all can enjoy his wealth of knowledge.
+The famous weaver, Luciano Barbera, provides some illustrated insights to his family business, as well as his views about clothes, and tells some stories on his new blog, which more or less revolve around clothing.
+So far, there are just a few posts, but I hope he will post continuously so we all can enjoy his wealth of knowledge.